vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   * At most 13.5 hours average (67.5 hours total) across that week and the four preceding weeks

+### Adjusted schedule within Q1 and Q2 of 2025

+Details still need to be worked on, as I don't have full clarity on the responsibilities and how hectic things will be.
+Here is my current plan.

+#### For the period until 2025-01-26

+Everything remains the same as usual, with the exception that I lift the restrictions against doing work on Wednesdays, Fridays, and weekends.
+This is because it may be strategically wise to do work on the weekends to clear my plate of things ahead of the increased hours.
+Additional hours accumulated this way can also be used to smooth out / cancel against the increased hours requirements in future weeks.

+#### For the period from 2025-01-27 to 2025-04-20

+* (no change from the usual) I will be work-focused on Monday, Tuesday, and Thursday, though I might still take out time for time-sensitive personal chores (including all cyclic personal chores).
+I aim to spend at least 2 focused hours per day on average over these three days; however, in many cases I may end up spending way more than 2 hours on one of the days and less on others.

+* (change on the LiftIgniter side of things) On Wednesday and Friday, my focus within work will be on things related to LiftIgniter customers and infrastructure.
+Outside of these, I will try to be responsive on Slack and work email on Wednesday and Friday, but will not be pursuing active work unless time-sensitive.

+* (change in terms of being more relaxed) For the weekends, while I will aspire to follow the same rules as before, I'll be a bit looser in terms of allowing myself to do work that I expect will put me in a better position for coming weeks.

+* (thresholds multiplied by 1.5) I aim to follow these *absolute minimum* weekly targets:

+  * At least 6 hours 45 minutes on weeks that I do not have any day off of my three working days (either marked as PTO by me or a company holiday)

+  * At least 4 hours 30 minutes on weeks that I have one day off of my three working days (either marked as PTO by me or a company holiday)

+  * At least 2 hours 15 minutes on weeks that I have marked two days off of my three working days (either marked as PTO by me or a company holiday)

+* (thresholds multiplied by 1.5 (approx)) I aim to follow these *conditional minimum* weekly targets: *at least one* of the following must be
+  true:

+  * At least 10.5 hours in the week

+  * At least 10.75 hours average (32.25 hours total) across that week and the two preceding weeks

+  * At least 11 hours average (55 hours total) across that week and the four preceding weeks

+  * At least 11.25 hours average (78.75 hours total) across that week and the six preceding weeks

+  * At least 11.5 hours average (92 hours total) across that week and the eight preceding weeks

+* (thresholds multiplied by 1.5 (approx)) I aim to follow these *conditional maximum* weekly targets: *at least one* of the following must be true:

+  * At most 21 hours in the week
+  * At most 20.75 hours average (62.25 hours total) across that week and the two preceding weeks
+  * At most 20.5 hours average (102.5 hours total) across that week and the four preceding weeks

+#### For the period 2025-04-21 onward

+My tentative plan is to return to normal number of hours.
+The distribution between days is subject to some tweaking.

 ## Target time distribution between personal projects, personal finances, personal chores, etc.

+### General plan outside of the special circumstances of Q1 and Q2 2025

 * I aim to follow this *conditional minimum* target each week for personal projects; *at least one* of the following must be true: